sPOiDar/fvtt-module-stream-view/README.md

 - Multiple camera tracking modes:
   - _Automatic_ camera mode tracks player character tokens in the scene, adjusting the camera focus to keep them in view.
   - _Directed_ camera mode tracks the GM's view at all times.
-- In _Automatic_ mode, during combat, the current combatant's token, targets and measured templates are tracked by the camera
+- In _Automatic_ mode, during combat, the current combatant's token, targets and measured templates are tracked by the camera.
 - Optionally, the view of the current combatant's controlling user can be tracked during combat.
 - If using in-game voice/video chat, tokens for the currently speaking users will be focussed, and a speaking indicator will be shown above their token (GMs will use their currently selected token, if any).
 - Shared popouts (e.g. journal notes/images shown to players) may be auto-closed after a timeout.
 Alternatively, they may be closed manually from the Stream View toolbar.